Back

 REACH and RoHS have led to a big change in environmental rules worldwide.
 These EU rules have made other countries follow suit.
 Places like China, South Korea, and the United States have started their own versions of RoHS.

 REACH’s impact is felt far beyond Europe.
 South Korea’s K-REACH, for example, is very similar to REACH.
-This move towards the same environmental and safety rules is changing how companies trade and make products.
+This move towards the same environmental and safety rules is changing how companies trade and make products, leading to more uniform standards across markets.

 California’s Electronic Waste Recycling Act of 2003 is a great example of RoHS’s influence.
 It covers eight types of electronic devices with big screens.
 This shows how local laws can match up with global standards.

 More countries adopting these standards means things are getting more alike in different markets.
 Companies that work in many places have to deal with lots of rules.
-But, this also means they can make safer and better products for everyone.
+But, this also means they can make safer and better products for everyone, fostering a global push for better environmental rules and more sustainable, responsible manufacturing.

 • REACH entered into force on June 1, 2007, impacting most EU companies

-• RoHS regulations became effective on July 1, 2006
+• RoHS regulations became effective on July 1, 2006, with RoHS 3 updates effective since 2019

 • California’s Green Chemistry Initiative includes measures to identify and regulate toxic substances